 As a motorcyclist, you are vulnerable.
 The protective gear you choose to wear is the only thing between you and the weather, rocks and debris thrown up from the roadway, or other vehicles and objects in a crash.
-The National Highway and Traffic Safety Administration's (NHTSA) Traffic Safety Facts 2012 Data sheet reported:
+The National Highway and Traffic Safety Administration's (NHTSA) Traffic Safety Facts 2021 Data sheet (revised in 2023) reported:

-"The latest vehicle mile travel data show motorcyclists are about 27 times as likely as passenger car occupants to die in a motor vehicle traffic crash and 6 times as likely to be injured." (www.nhtsa.gov/safety/motorcycles)
+"The latest vehicle miles traveled data shows that motorcyclists are about 24 times as likely as passenger car occupants to die in a motor vehicle traffic crash.
+An estimated 82,686 motorcyclists were injured in 2021, a 5% increase form 2020." (www.nhtsa.gov/safety/motorcycles)

-In Indiana, about 83 percent of motorcycle crashes result in injury compared to about a 16 percent injury rate for car crashes.
+In Indiana, about 68 percent of motorcycle crashes result in injury compared to about a 16 percent injury rate for car crashes.